dgw/MobilePress/readme.txt

 Tested up to: 2.8.6
 Stable tag: 1.1.5

-MobilePress is a WordPress plugin that will render your WordPress blog on mobile handsets, with the ability to use customized mobile themes, track analytics and serve ads.
+The MobilePress plugin renders your WordPress blog on mobile handsets, with customized mobile themes, analytics and ad serving.

 == Description ==